followmyutopia/devextreme-documentation/api-reference/30 Data Layer/Query/3 Methods/aggregate(seed_step_finalize).md

 <!--paramName3-->finalize<!--/paramName3-->
 <!--paramType3-->function()<!--/paramType3-->
 <!--paramDescription3-->
-A function invoked after the operation is finished.
+A function that is called after the calculation is finished.
 <!--/paramDescription3-->

 <!--returnType-->Promise<any><!--/returnType-->